QuantEcon/lecture-source-py/source/rst/lln_clt.rst

 .. index::
     single: Central Limit Theorem

-Next we turn to the central limit theorem, which tells us about the distribution of the deviation between sample averages and population means
+Next, we turn to the central limit theorem, which tells us about the distribution of the deviation between sample averages and population means

 Statement of the Theorem